 Be sure to check if the default Minecraft effects satisfy your needs by visiting the Minecraft Wiki's Enchantment Effect Components page.
 This guide assumes you understand how to configure "simple" data-driven enchantments and focuses on creating custom enchantment effects that aren't supported by default.

-folder.
-Within that, we'll create the LightningEnchantmentEffect
+Start by creating an enchantment folder, and within it, create an effect folder.
+Within that, we'll create the LightningEnchantmentEffect record.

-variable to encode and decode our effect; you can read more about Codecs here.
+Next, we can create a constructor and override the EnchantmentEntityEffect interface methods.
+We'll also create a CODEC variable to encode and decode our effect; you can read more about Codecs here.

-to be called when an entity is hit, but for now, let's write simple code to strike the target with lightning.
+The bulk of our code will go into the apply() event, which is called when the criteria for your enchantment to work is met.
+We'll later configure this Effect to be called when an entity is hit, but for now, let's write simple code to strike the target with lightning.

-public record LightningEnchantmentEffect(EnchantmentLevelBasedValue amount) implements EnchantmentEntityEffect {
+public record LightningEnchantmentEffect(LevelBasedValue amount) implements EnchantmentEntityEffect {

 public static final MapCodec<LightningEnchantmentEffect> CODEC = RecordCodecBuilder.mapCodec(instance ->